 Article 17.
 Implementation/compliance: This draft article (UNEP(DTIE)/Hg/INC.4/CRP.26) contains two bracketed options.
 The first includes heavily bracketed language establishing a mechanism, including a committee as a subsidiary body to the COP, and tasking the first COP meeting with adopting its terms of reference.
 The second includes a similar paragraph establishing a mechanism and subsidiary committee, as well as a bracketed paragraph that, unless otherwise decided by the COP, provides elements of the committee's membership, triggers, and procedures.
-Bracketed text also remains on the composition of the committee's recommendations.
+Bracketed text also remains on the composition of the committee, and on the procedures for the adoption of the committee's recommendations.
 Several sections of the text include footnotes noting that they were not negotiated by the contact group.